David Chang: United States

 On December 30, 2019, Chang opened the 250-seat Majordomo Meat & Fish restaurant in The Palazzo tower of The Venetian Las Vegas.
+Chang's Majordomo and Moon Palace closed at Palazzo on June 6, 2022.

 In March 2020, in response to the COVID-19 pandemic, Momofuku restaurant group made the decision to temporarily close its restaurants.
 Later that year, they decided to consolidate some restaurants, and permanently close Momofuku Nishi in Manhattan's Chelsea neighborhood, and Momofuku CCDC in Washington, D.C.
-In 2021 they also closed Momofuku Seiōbo in Sydney.
-Chang's Majordomo and Moon Palace closed at Palazzo on June 6, 2022.
-Momofuku Ssäm Bar closed September 30, 2023.
-Chang's two-Michelin starred restaurant Momofuku Ko, located in New York, New York, closed on November 4, 2023.